Compound Interest | Definition/ˈkämˌpound ˈint(ə)rəst/

 What is Compounding Interest?

 Simply put, compound interest is the money you make from your previously earned interest.
-You can earn interest from keeping it in an investment or savings account with a financial institution.
+You can earn interest by keeping it in an investment or savings account with a financial institution.

 Lenders can also charge an annual percentage rate from the money you have borrowed.
 Compound interest takes the interest made from your money, adds it to the overall amount, and grows the new amount by charging or paying an annual percentage rate based on the new amount.
 This cycle repeats until the balance is taken out of the account or if the balance is paid off.